 It Opens Your Eyes to the Needs of the Community

-Wen Cao, our Campus Ministry Director at The Ohio State University, suggests a couple things that might be helpful for you in preparing for a prayerwalk: “Have a map in hand and identify key areas that impact internationals so there is a focus during each prayer walk.”
+Wen Cao, our Campus Ministry Director at The Ohio State University, suggests a couple of things that might be helpful for you in preparing for a prayer walk: “Have a map in hand and identify key areas that impact internationals so there is a focus during each prayer walk.”
 Examples include the Office of International Affairs, STEM program buildings such as the engineering buildings, the dormitories, or the library.
-She also suggests knowing the history of the university, pointing out that many institutions have a history rooted in faith.
-Knowing the root and purpose of a university’s education can help us in praying for the redemptive aspect of education.
+She also suggests knowing the history of the university, as knowing the root and purpose of a university’s education can help us in praying for the redemptive aspect of education.

 While you walk and pray, observe what is going on around you.
 Use your eyes, ears, and other senses.
 What is God revealing to you about this place?
 What is his heart for it?
 Ask him to show you the needs and where he is already at work so that you can join him in that.